Sylius/Sylius/docs/book/orders/payments.rst

 -----------------------

 The 10409 code, also known as the *"Checkout token was issued for a merchant account other than yours"* error.
-You have most likely changed the PayPal credentials from ``config.yml`` during the checkout process.
+You have most likely changed the PayPal credentials during the checkout process.
 Clear the cache and try again:

 .. code-block:: bash